diethard/wells-fargo-task-2-answer/README.md

-# wells-fargo-task-2-answer
+# Task 2 Model Answer
-Answer for task 2 of the Wells Fargo Software Development Forage program
+Model answer for task 2 of the Wells Fargo Software Development Forage program